Before we dive into the best WordPress theme providers, here’s a quick reminder of what Themes are in WordPress.

 While technically, it is possible to build your own theme, the fastest and easiest way to create a stunning, beautiful, functional website is to get a pre-built theme.
 The longer route would mean building one with the assistance of a theme framework (like Genesis from StudioPress) or creating your own theme from scratch.

 There are literally thousands of free WordPress themes – and thousands of paid, or “premium” themes on the Internet.
 Some of them are amazing…but most are, plainly speaking, horrible.
 (Is that too harsh?)

 The fact is, a theme isn’t just a WordPress template.

-It can introduce security issues, bugs, hurt you with SEO, or just create nuisances into your site (like lack of updates or compatibility with other services).
+It can introduce security issues, and bugs, hurt you with SEO, or just create nuisances on your site (like a lack of updates or compatibility with other services).

 In other words, not all WordPress themes are the same – and it certainly pays to find a quality theme to build your site around.
-So, here is a list of reputable, high-quality premium WordPress themes that qualify as best in my opinion.
+So, here is a list of reputable, high-quality premium WordPress themes that qualify as the best, in my opinion.

 Some have free themes; most have a selection of paid themes – but they all have coding, design & security standards that you won’t find from any random theme provider.

 WordPress is very flexible and can be used for a multitude of various website projects.
 Some WordPress themes are better than others, depending on what you plan on using WordPress for.